There is No Tomorrow

 Most people in life take the path of least resistance.
 Procrastination is a killer.
 An ounce of discipline and effort not taken today equals a ton of regret later in life.
 People are under the mistaken belief that action follows feeling.
-When you’re talking about changing your life and stretching your comfort zones, waiting until you feel like it is not an option.
+When discussing changing your life and stretching your comfort zones, waiting until you feel like it is not an option.
 For most of us, the feeling never gets strong enough to create the needed action to change.

 Jim Rohn